commita/fridayhug/README.md

 In order to get the app running on Heroku, there's a few extra configurations you need to do:

-Since Heroku uses a very easy but peculiar `git push` deploy style, we can't host configuration files on our source repository, it's a bad practice (oh yeah, we did that in the past, when our code was still behind the curtain, shme on us).
+Since Heroku uses a very easy but peculiar `git push` deploy style, we can't host configuration files on our source repository, it's a bad practice (oh yeah, we did that in the past, when our code was still behind the curtains, shame on us).

 How Heroku handles configuration then?
 Here come in scene [Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars).